 ACCOUNTS

-The Accounts page is the area where you can create a new enterprise/reseller accounts and assign them to a specific Enterprise/Reseller customer or edit existing ones and manage their configuration.
+The Accounts page is the area where you can create new enterprise/reseller accounts and assign them to a specific Enterprise/Reseller customer or edit existing ones and manage their configuration.

 A. Enterprise customers can create/edit Enterprise accounts that can get the Administrator role (can view/add/edit HEIMDAL Dashboard settings) or the Visitor role (can view the HEIMDAL Dashboard information but cannot add/edit any settings).